JennyMurphy2/attitudes_survey/README.md

 # A Survey on the Attitudes Towards and Perception of Reproducibility and Replicability in Sports and Exercise Science

-R code and data for the above titled survey.
+Supplementary materials, R code and data for the above titled survey.